NickHerrig/nickherrig.com/content/posts/icefishing.md

 ![wes-headshot](/images/icefishing2024/wes-headshot.jpg)

-### Andrew - The Improver
+### Andrew - The Optimizer

 Andrew in an OG when it comes to this ice fishing trip.
 Each year, he leaves the trip thinking "what could we do differently to make it less chaotic and more successful next year."
 This continous improvement was seen this year through the food situation.
 Last year the calorie intake was mostly chips, candy, and beer.
-This year however; we were blessed with a delicous breakfast casserole that gave us the energy we needed to battle the environment.
+This year however; we were blessed with a delicous breakfast casserole (prepared by his wife, Monica) that gave us the energy we needed to battle the environment.
 I'm looking forward to seeing Andrew's suggestions for next year.
 Andrew took the win on biggest fish, with this nice northern pike from Edward Lake.

 ![andrew-pike](/images/icefishing2024/andrew-pike.jpg)